Pontifical University of St. Thomas Aquinas (PUST) – Angelicum

 General Archive of the Order of Preachers (AGOP) – Rome

-The General Archive of the Order of Preachers (AGOP) are kept at the convent of Santa Sabina, where the Master of the Order resides.
+The General Archive of the Order of Preachers (AGOP) is kept at the convent of Santa Sabina, where the Master of the Order resides.
 The twenty-one archival series that makes up the AGOP house the government archives of the Order of Preachers: Correspondence of the General Curia with the Holy See, with the Roman congregations, but especially with the provinces and monasteries; Encyclical letters of the Masters of the Order; Acts of the General Chapters; Appointments to certain offices of government; statistics of the Order; Affiliations of Dominican congregations or secular institutes; Organization of the life of the Order in many of its dimensions (Third Order, Fraternities of the Rosary or of the Holy Name of Jesus, liturgy, etc.).
 The archives also house the important historical collections of the general postulation of the Order (causes of the Blessed, of the saints, of the doctors of the Church).
 Finally, they include iconographic collections: essentially engravings from the 16th to the 18th century, then iconographic collections dating, for the oldest, to the end of the 19th century.